0ctobat/v2apidoc/source/includes/models/_credit_notes.md

 }
 ```

-Returns a list of invoices.
+Returns a list of credit notes.

 ### Arguments